ldynia/workshop-github-fundamentals/README.md

 And you’ll be able to:

 - [X] Create an Open Source Software on GitHub
-- [X] Collaborate on an Open Source Software by creating GitHub Issues and doing Pull Requests
+- [X] Collaborate on Open Source Software by creating GitHub Issues and doing Pull Requests
-- [X] Build CI/CD pipelines with GitHub Acttions
+- [X] Build CI/CD pipelines with GitHub Actions
 - [X] Host website with GitHub Pages
 - [X] Use GitHub’s advanced search
 - [X] User GIT version control